CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/06- RAG Implementation with Azure OpenAI.md

 - Asking questions and retrieving relevant answers from the Fabric SQL database.
 - Sending questions and answers to Azure OpenAI GPT-4 to generate responses in natural language.

 With these skills, you can now bridge structured data with generative AI to improve query understanding and response generation.
-You are ready to move on to the next exercise [Data Security and Compliance](https://github.com/dreamdemos-ms/Fabcon_Workshop/blob/main/Workshop_Exercises/07%20-%20Data%20Security%20and%20Compliance.md)
+You are ready to move on to the next exercise: Data Security and Compliance.